vimcom/cf-vps-monitor/README-EN.md

 4. In the `D1 Database` dropdown, select the database you created earlier (e.g., `vps-monitor-db`).
 5. Click `Deploy`.
 6. **Important!
 Initialize Database:** Copy your Worker URL to browser and append `/api/init-db`, like `vps-monitor.abo-vendor289.workers.dev/api/init-db`.
 Opening this link should show `{"success":true,"message":"数据库初始化完成"}` indicating the database is ready.

-### 4. Add Environment Variables

-In `Settings` → `Variables and Secrets`, add the following environment variables for enhanced security:
-1. Variable Name: `JWT_SECRET`, Type: `Secret`, Value: `Any random string of about 30 characters`
-2. Save and deploy after adding

 ### 5. Set Trigger Frequency (for website monitoring)